MvO-Codurance/serverless-playground/print-http-headers/azure/PrintHttpHeaders/Readme.md

 ## To deploy the application
 Open a **Powershell** prompt at the project folder, i.e. the folder than contains the `main.tf` file.

+Log in to your Azure account:
 ```
 az login
 ```
-Log in to your Azure account using the browser that is opened.
+Using the browser that is opened to authenticate.
+Your `~/.azure` profile will be updated with the required authentication tokens.
 Close the browser.

 Build/publish the application:
 ```